tlively/git-tl/README.md

 Just put `git-tl` in your PATH.
-Then you can run `git tl ls`, `git tl sync`, etc. This is not actually very pleasant to type, so you might want to configure some aliases of you choice using `git config --global --edit`.
+Then you can run `git tl ls`, `git tl sync`, etc. This is not actually very pleasant to type, so you might want to configure some aliases of your choice using `git config --global --edit`.
 Here are my aliases:

 ```ini
 [alias]